eylonmiz/react-agent/README.md

 ```bash
 yarn backend:dev
 ```
-7. Run Frontend App to see your components in action
+7. Run the Frontend App to see your components in action
 ```bash
 yarn frontend:dev
 ```